NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

    A conda environment is a directory that contains a collection of packages or libraries that you would like installed and accessible for this workflow.
-   Type :bash:`conda create --name` and the name of your project, here that is :code:`python_tutorial`, and then specify that you are using python to create a virtual environment for this project.
+   Type :bash:`conda create --name` and the name of your project, here that is :code:`python_tutorial`, and then specify that you would like to install Python in the virtual environment for this project.

    It is a good idea to create new environments for different projects because since Python is open source, new versions of the tools you use may become